-Carefully follow every step mentioned below to successfully propagate Monstera dilacerata via stem cutting.
+Carefully follow every step below to propagate the plant via stem cutting successfully.

 - Select healthy stems with aerial roots and multiple leaves.

-You can use two different mediums for rooting stem cutting; water and soil.
+- You can use two mediums for rooting stem cutting; water and soil.

-- Use a jar with at least 3 inches wide mouth and can hold snitched nodes underwater while keeping terminal leaves out.
+- Use a sterilized, water-filled jar with at least a 3-inch wide mouth to hold snitched nodes underwater while keeping terminal leaves out.

-- Add some liquid rooting hormone and submerge stem cutting.
+- Add some liquid rooting hormone and submerge the stem cutting.

 - Keep it in an indirect sunlit place and change the water weekly.